 Depending on your child’s school, your child may come home with a brochure from Josten’s or another company that sells high school rings during their junior year.
 This is one item that I talked my kids out of purchasing because once they are out of high school, their class ring will likely sit in their jewelry box never to be worn again.

 My high school senior ring is sitting in my jewelry box and I haven’t worn it since 1995 when I graduated from high school.
 Instead of giving my children a high school ring, I opted to give them a non-traditional ring that they can wear long after they graduate high school.
-Plus, you can find rings under $100 too (aff link).
+Plus, you can find rings under $100 too (aff link) or find a class ring alternative.

 Most schools have a specific photographer lined up to take senior photos for the yearbook over summer break prior to your senior year.
 Keep in mind, you don’t have to purchase the photos from the school’s photographer.
 The picture packages can easily set you back several hundred dollars.